BootsnAll Travel Network

 Guess what?
 The photos are finally all up from Guatemala, Honduras, and Panama.

 Just go to the right hand side of this blog, and scroll down to ¨truelifeplanet photos¨.
 They are up on the flickr site.
-If you want to have me email you a photo or more, please contact me on the blog(as you have to pay flickr otherwise).
+If you want to have ...
+[Continue reading this entry]

 The Art Of Letting Go(Or How God Used John Lennon To Get Me To Stop Worrying About My Dog)